spack/spack-tutorial/tutorial_packaging.rst

 .. literalinclude:: tutorial/examples/packaging/0.package.py
    :caption: mpileaks/package.py (from tutorial/examples/packaging/0.package.py)
    :language: python
-   :emphasize-lines: 26,27,29-30,33-35,39-40,43-44
+   :emphasize-lines: 6-21,26,27,29-30,33-35,39-40,43-44

 .. note::

-   The ``maintainers`` field is a comma-separated list of GitHub user names for those people who are willing to be notified when a change is made to the package.
-This information is useful for developers who maintain a Spack package for their own software and or rely on software maintained by other people.
+   The ``maintainers`` field is a comma-separated list of GitHub user names.
+The accounts listed do not have to be developers or experts of the software; rather, they are signing up to be notified if the package is modified so they are given a chance to comment before the changes are merged into the repository.

 Since we are providing a ``url``, we can confirm the checksum, or ``sha256`` calculation.
 Exit your editor to return to the command line and use the